basecamp/bc3-api/sections/webhooks.md

 Webhooks
 ========

-Basecamp can notify your application when something is changed through webhooks.
+Basecamp can notify your application through webhooks when something is changed.
 A webhook consists of a payload URL to be called, which must be HTTPS, and a list of types that'll trigger calls.

 Basecamp will attempt to call the payload URL up to 10 times before deactivating the webhook.
 The duration between attempts